-If you like cycling, why not visit Blickling Estate in Norfolk, a property that’s so big (4,600 acres!) that exploring it on two wheels just makes sense (and you can rent bikes on your arrival).
+If you like cycling, you might like to visit Blickling Estate in Norfolk – a property that’s so big (4,600 acres!), exploring it on two wheels just makes sense (and you can rent bikes on your arrival).

 This is an estate that’s pervaded with history.
 Mentioned in the Domesday Book, it was once owned by Anne Boleyn’s grandfather, Sir Geoffrey Boleyn, and was said to be the birthplace of Anne herself.
 You can walk (or cycle) through formal gardens, meadows, rolling hills, and woodland; stopping to admire the views, landmarks, and wildlife.